Radiologic Technology Program

-TB testing, Physical Exam and a current BLS-CPR certification are also required
+- TB testing and current BLS-CPR certification also required

-Note: There are mandatory orientation classes during the summer prior to starting the program in the Fall – students accepted into the program will be notified of the time and day.
-The tenative dates are posted under the Application Procedure section.
+Note: There are mandatory orientation classes during the winter prior to starting the program in the Spring – students accepted into the program will be notified of the time and day.
+The tentative dates are posted under the Application Procedure section.

 Students wishing to transfer from another Radiologic Technology program must contact the Program Director for assessment.
 Advanced standing will be determined following the submission and evaluation of course descriptions, official transcripts, and verification of clinical experience.